ksudhanshu961/SK_FileShare/README.md

 2. cd SK_FileShare
    > You can install curl on mac by using brew package manager and in Linux it comes pre-installed.

+3. Open **terminal** In this Directory and then install requirements.txt
+   > pip install -r requirements.txt

-3. sudo chmod +x SK_FileShare.py
+4. sudo chmod +x SK_FileShare.py

-4. sudo python SK_FileShare.py
+5. sudo python SK_FileShare.py

 Now, you can use this.